United States Department of State

 Important: Whether you upload or fax, please submit all your documents at the same time.
 If you must send any additional documents after your first submission, be sure to include your first group of documents along with the additional documents.
 This is because subsequent submissions erase prior submissions.

 For additional information please refer to our website at careers.state.gov.

 Once you have completed the online questionnaire, you will be prompted to decide either to upload your documents or to print out cover sheets generated within the application that must be used to fax the above required documents.

 If faxing, it is extremely important that only these system-generated cover sheets, and the phone number included on them, be used for faxing these documents.
 The cover sheets are coded to insure that your documents are automatically attached to your online application.

 These documents must be either faxed or uploaded before the closing date of this announcement, which is 11:59pm Washington D.C. time.

 All applicants will be notified via e-mail of the outcome of their applications.
 Selected candidates will be invited to come for an oral assessment at the Department of State, Washington, D.C.

 Selected candidates: Please note all travel and other expenses incurred in connection with the oral assessment are the responsibility of the candidate.

 Health and medical coverage, federal retirement benefits, generous paid leave, and an unprecedented chance to see the world and experience different cultures.
 Overseas benefits include paid housing or a housing allowance and paid education for dependent children between K-12.

-Additional Benefits: Tax free housing overseas, tax free educational allowance, etc. (See Specialist Benefits on our website, careers.state.gov/specialist/benefits, for more information.)
+Additional Benefits: Tax free housing overseas, tax free educational allowance, etc. (See Compensation and Benefits on our website at careers.state.gov/specialist/benefits, for more information.)